Wingblast/Gamechanger-Thirdperson/README.md

 # Gamechanger-Thirdperson
-GameChanger is an immersive third-person mod for Garry's Mod which which introduces a new control scheme.
+Gamechanger is an immersive third-person mod for Garry's Mod which which introduces a new control scheme.
 (Custom animations are planned.)